Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-11-08-autoencoders.md

 ![Unet](/images/blogs/unet.png)

-*U-NET Architecture.
-This project's architecture is similar but doesnt have skip connections and uses 1-D convolution filters instead of the 2-D ones shown above*
+*[Source](https://towardsdatascience.com/u-net-explained-understanding-its-image-segmentation-architecture-56e4842e313a).
+U-NET Architecture.
+This project's architecture is similar but doesnt have skip connections and uses 1-D convolution filters instead of the 2-D ones shown above.*

 ## Dataset Split